Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Methodology and Experimental Results

 We see that the detector generalization to an unseen model is a problem.
 Therefore, in the following experiment, we measure how many samples of the new generator are needed for fine-tuning.
 We always start from the model that is trained on all the generators of our set except one (i.e., the rows of Tab.~\ref{tab:one_source_only_classification}b), so its initial accuracy is on the diagonal of Tab.~\ref{tab:one_source_only_classification}b.
 Then we gradually add training samples of the new model (0, 5, 10, 50, 100, 500, 1000, 1666) samples and measure the accuracy on the test set.
 The results are shown as learning curves in Fig.~\ref{fig:num_samples_in_train_set}.
 Note that the plot has a logarithmic horizontal axis.

-Interestingly, for some generators, only units or small tens of training samples are needed to significantly improve detection accuracy.
+Interestingly, the learning curves are steep.
+For some generators, only a few units or small tens of training samples are sufficient to significantly improve detection accuracy, indicating that the model quickly captures the fingerprint of the new generator.

-\paragraph*{Comparison with the state of the art.} We evaluate recent fake image detectors on our test set produced by RV5.1 generator.
-We tested Wang 2020~\cite{Efros-CVPR-2020}, HiFi 2023~\cite{Guo-CVPR-2023}, which both provide pre-trained models, and Durrall 2019~\cite{Durall-2019} which we trained on the independent training split of the RV5.1 dataset by using the training script provided by the authors.
-Our ResNET-50 was trained on the same set.
+\paragraph*{Comparison with the state of the art.} We evaluate recent fake image detectors on our test set produced by the RV5.1 generator, see Tab.~\ref{tab:sota}.
+The first four methods~\cite{Efros-CVPR-2020,Guo-CVPR-2023,Tan-CVPR-2024,Cozzolino-CVPRw-2024} provide pre-trained models, while the last two models, Durall~\cite{Durall-2020} and our ResNET-50, were trained on an independent training split of the RV5.1 dataset.

-The results are shown in Tab.~\ref{tab:sota}.
-Although Wang 2020~\cite{Efros-CVPR-2020} claimed to generalize to unseen generators, it no longer holds with novel generators -- the diffusion model RV5.1.
-The model achieved accuracy close to chance.
-It was trained on GAN-based generators which does not provide any generalization to the recent diffusion RV1.5 generator.
-Moreover, the recent HiFi 2023~\cite{Guo-CVPR-2023} also failed, despite being trained on diffusion models.
-It achieves low accuracy 44.2\% as it confused almost all RV5.1 images with real ones, while classifying some of the real images as synthetic.
-This generalization failure is particularly striking, as this method presented in the last CVPR conference is supposed to be the state of the art.
-This finding reveals the difficulty of the problem of detecting unseen generators.
+Wang~\cite{Efros-CVPR-2020} claims to generalize to unseen generators, but this does not hold for novel diffusion models such as RV5.1.
+The model achieved accuracy close to chance, likely because it was trained on GAN-based generators, which do not generalize to the recent diffusion-based RV5.1 generator.
+HiFi~\cite{Guo-CVPR-2023} failed despite being trained on diffusion models.
+Tan~\cite{Tan-CVPR-2024} performed slightly above chance level, even though the paper reports a generalization to unseen generators by spotting upsampling artifacts.
+Cozzolino~\cite{Cozzolino-CVPRw-2024} achieves better, but still low, accuracy despite being trained on Stable Diffusion and reporting generalization abilities via CLIP~\cite{CLIP}.

-Durral 2019~\cite{Durall-2019} resulted in an inferior accuracy compared to our model.
-The reason is probably that it uses very simple features, magnitude spectrum radius and logistic regression.
+Our simple ResNET-50, when trained on the RV5.1 training split, achieved near-perfect recognition.
+In contrast, Durall~\cite{Durall-2020} resulted in inferior accuracy, likely due to its reliance on very simple features -- magnitude spectrum radius and logistic regression.

+This experiment demonstrates that generalization to unseen generators remains an unsolved problem in practice.
+A trivial classifier, when trained on examples from the target generator, outperforms more sophisticated methods.
+The likely reason is that detectors overfit to known generator fingerprint and are unable to identify more universal traces that separate synthetic and real samples.

+The remaining experiments are conducted using our models trained within the dataset, since the competing methods do not generalize well and some perform at chance level, as seen in Tab.~\ref{tab:sota}.